amjadalsayyed/Movies-Library/README.md

 ## Getting Started

-To run this in your machine clone the repository then run _npm install_ in your trimnal after opening the directory
+To run this in your machine clone the repository then run _npm install_ in your trimnal after opening the directory (make sure to navigate to myServer directory)

 ## Project Features